TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Background

-Notably, this protocol counts \emph{all inputs}, including equivocations, when determining $\mathcal{E}(b)$, though it does not do so when determining $\overline{\mathcal{E}}(b)$.
-This is crucial in the time-shifted quorum argument, because then all inputs that count for $\overline{\mathcal{E}}(b)$ are guaranteed to count for $\mathcal{E}(b)$ as well.
-A compromise of this approach is that it prevents this GA primitive from satisfying the \emph{uniqueness} property, meaning that honest validators can output multiple values with grade~$0$.
+Notably, this protocol counts \emph{all \logmsgname{} messages}, including equivocations, when determining $|X_\Lambda^{2\Delta}|$, though it does not do so when determining $|V_\Lambda^{\Delta}|$.
+This is crucial in the time-shifted quorum argument, because then all \logmsgname{} messages that count for $|V_\Lambda^\Delta|$ are guaranteed to count for $|X_\Lambda^{2\Delta}|$ as well.

+A compromise of this approach is that it prevents this GA primitive from satisfying the Uniqueness property on values with grade~$0$.
 The same limitation applies to the variant presented in~\cite{mmr2}.
-Implementing a Total-Order Broadcast based on these primitives, as shown in these works, introduces significant complexity to the protocols.
+Implementing a Total-Order Broadcast based on these primitives introduces significant complexity.

-\paragraph{Graded Agreement with uniqueness} Our first Graded Agreement protocol, detailed in Section~\ref{sec:2valGA}, is a variant of the GA of Momose and Ren, designed to also satisfy uniqueness.
-To each validator we associate $V$ -- the set of all received inputs \emph{excluding equivocations} -- and $S$ -- the set of all validators from which an input has been received.
-Moreover, we let $V^t$ and $S^t$ denote $V$ and $S$ at time~$t$, while $V^t_{\Lambda}$ denote the inputs in $V^t$ extending $\Lambda$, i.e., the inputs inputs for a log~$\Lambda$.
-The protocol then is as follows: